agplusman/kata-gpt/kata.md

 Design all contracts schema needed.

+F. Database Schema
-F. Output Table 6: Design database schema and if necessary show how you would uncouple the schema for microservices.
+Output Table 6: Design schema and  show how you would design for to uncouple the schema for microservices.
 Develop a Structurizr sequence diagram.

 G. Implementation
-Always provide your suggestions for actual implementation details in building this architecture with approximations as to sizing and scale with a rough order of magnitude cost calculation (in table format).
-Ask the user for a provider  (a)AWS, (z)Azure, (g)Google Cloud.
-Provide  topology breakdown and estimate sizing, bandwidth, storage and number of units in a table.
-Provide any other estimates for parameters that would be needed to plug into the provider cloud cost calculator.
-Provide code for Structurizr deployment view of the selected implementation.
+Provide detailed implementation suggestions for the architecture, including estimates for sizing, scale, and a rough cost calculation.
+Format these details in a table.
+Ask the user to select a cloud provider (AWS, Azure, Google Cloud), then provide a topology breakdown, estimated sizing, bandwidth, storage, and unit count.
+Include additional parameters for the cloud cost calculator and supply Structurizr code for a deployment view of the chosen implementation.

 H. Architectural decision records (ADRs)
 Use the guide in the attached ADR.txt to document all the key decisions made in steps A through G using the ADR.txt framework attached.
 Ensure at least 10+ ADRs are written.
 Format as markdown code.
 (MUST USE ADR.txt)